Customer List - Emergency Services

 In Bedfordshire, Cambridgeshire and Hertfordshire, we have a number of units that work together and specialise in different areas of policing to contribute towards creating a safer place for us all to live and work;

-Cumbria Constabulary is the territorial police force in England covering Cumbria.
+Cumbria Police is the territorial police force in England covering Cumbria.
 It is currently the fifth-largest force in England and Wales terms of geographic area (2,268 square miles or 5,870 km2) but one of the smallest in terms of officer numbers.
 Given the force area's size and population of just under 500,000, it is relatively sparsely populated.
 The only major urban areas are Carlisle and Barrow-in-Furness.
 These conditions set specific challenges for the force.

 Europol (portmanteau of European Police Office) is the European Union's criminal intelligence agency.
 It became fully operational on 1 July 1999.

 The establishment of Europol was agreed to in the 1992 Maastricht Treaty, officially known as the Treaty on European Union (TEU) that came into effect in November 1993.
 The agency started limited operations on 3 January 1994, as the Europol Drugs Unit (EDU).
 In 1998 the Europol Convention was ratified by all the member states and came into force in October.
 Europol commenced its full activities on 1 July 1999.

 Humberside Police is the territorial police force responsible for policing an area covering the East Riding of Yorkshire, the city of Kingston upon Hull, North Lincolnshire and North East Lincolnshire.
 The Chief Constable is Tim Hollis CBE QPM.

 Police Scotland employs nearly 2000 staff in its Aberdeen Headquarters and thirty Police Offices to provide a modern, professional policing service to the communities of Scotland.